johnsonandjohnson/Bodiless-JS/packages/vital-navigation/doc/SubMenu.md

 ## Site Builder Details

-From a Site Builder perspective, Vital SubMenu is comprised of a token collection (`cxSubMenu`) that can appended directly to menus, without providing submenu clean component.
-You can use the base Vital SubMenu token (`cxSubMenu.Base`) as it is, or you can recompose it to meet your site's requirements.
+From a Site Builder perspective, Vital SubMenu is comprised of a token collection (`vitalSubMenu`) that can appended directly to menus, without providing submenu clean component.
+You can use the base Vital SubMenu token (`vitalSubMenu.Base`) as it is, or you can recompose it to meet your site's requirements.

 Some recomposed tokens are already provided for Vital, like:

-- Footer (cxSubMenu.Footer)
+- Footer (vitalSubMenu.Footer)
-- TopNav (cxSubMenu.TopNav)
+- TopNav (vitalSubMenu.TopNav)
-- Burger (cxSubMenu.Burger)
+- Burger (vitalSubMenu.Burger)

 ### Usage